vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

     url: /assets/2023-12-01/TableRowFormatting.pbmx
 ---

 Table controls are the most commonly used controls for displaying table data.
-However, we often see that designers do not use table controls to their full potential.
-Table controls can present data in a way that lets the end user find what they are looking for as quickly as possible.
-This article covers the best practices for modifying a table row on the fly and adjusting it to the content.
+However, we often see that designers do not use them to their full potential.

+Table controls can be customized to make it as easy as possible for end users to find the information they're looking for.
+This article covers the best practices for modifying a table row on the fly and adjusting its contents.

 In our example, we use a list of outbound deliveries.
 Here's how we want to modify the data in the table:

 1. When the `Priority` column of an outbound delivery is set to `High`, the row should have a red background color.

-2. When the weight of a delivery is more than 3 kg, we want to place a biceps icon next to value, to advise the end user that this delivery is especially heavy.
+2. When the weight of a delivery is more than 3 kg, there should be a biceps icon next to the weight, to advise the end user that this delivery is especially heavy.

 ## Preparing the data